 Dick Cheney’s heart agreed to our request for interview last Monday at the swanky Cœur de Pierre restaurant in Manhattan's Upper West Side.
+As I arrived, it was impossible not to see that the heart preferred not to be recognized.

-Here is a transcript of it.
+Here is a transcript of my interview.

 |I suppose you are having to get used to being famous.
 What’s it like?